Tribute to Cow Protectors on 7th November at Swadeshi Rashtriya Gaudhan Summit 2025 - www.lokmattimes.com

 Tribute to Cow Protectors on 7th November at Swadeshi Rashtriya Gaudhan Summit 2025

-PNN New Delhi [India], November 8: The Swadeshi Rashtriya Gaudhan Summit 2025 witnessed a deeply emotional and historic moment ...
+New Delhi [India], November 8: The Swadeshi Rashtriya Gaudhan Summit 2025 witnessed a deeply emotional and historic moment today ...

 New Delhi [India], November 8: The Swadeshi Rashtriya Gaudhan Summit 2025 witnessed a deeply emotional and historic moment today as the Rashtriya Gaudhan Mahasangh paid tribute to cow protectors from across the country who sacrificed their lives in the service of the cow, the Swadeshi movement, and environmental preservation.